Were all in this together

 A 20-a-day smoker could save £2,405 a year if they quit.

 Save and treat yourself

-As an average most clients smoke around 10 cigarettes per day this measures to around 5 pounds per day, 35 pounds per week, 150 per month, 1,825 per year
+As an average most clients smoke around 10 cigarettes per day.
+This adds up to around 5 pounds per day, 35 pounds per week, 150 per month, 1,825 per year.

-We asked OneLife Suffolk Staff what they would do if they had a extra £1825 per year spare!
+We asked OneLife Suffolk Staff what they would do if they had an extra £1825 per year spare!

 This is what they said: